jared-l-smith/jared-l-smith/_pages/about.md

 Featured Projects
 ======
 This section coming soon!
-I just need to upload my various projects to this site, and format them appropiatley.
+I just need to upload my various projects to this site, and format them appropriately.

 Contact
 ------